pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 ## What is the Property Store?

-The property store is the core database in PIPEFORCE to save all your application data.
+The property store is an powerful key-value database inside PIPEFORCE to save your application data like sources, attachments or JSON data for example.
 You can create, update, query and delete data on the property store using the  [`property.*`](../../../api/commands#property-v1) commands.

 ## What is a Property?